react-ga/react-ga/README.md

 [![Build Status](https://travis-ci.org/adamlofting/react-ga.svg?branch=master)](https://travis-ci.org/adamlofting/react-ga)

-This is a JavaScript module that can be used to include Google Analytics tracking code in a website or app that uses [React](http://facebook.github.io/react/) for it's front-end codebase.
+This is a JavaScript module that can be used to include Google Analytics tracking code in a website or app that uses [React](http://facebook.github.io/react/) for its front-end codebase.
 It does not currently use any React code internally, but has been written for use with a number of Mozilla Foundation websites that are using React, as a way to standardize our GA Instrumentation across projects.

 It is designed to work with the latest version of Google Analytics, [Univeral Analytics](https://support.google.com/analytics/answer/2790010?hl%3Den).
 At this point, all Google Analytics projects are being upgraded to Universal Analytics, so this module will not support the older `ga.js` implementation.